davidnewhall/IndigoAppleScripts/README.md

 #### Restart_Messages.applescript
 I've run into issues where Messages.app becomes unresponsive because of an error window.
 I created a schedule in Indigo to run this script every minute.
+EDIT: I modified the script so you may run it as a standalone application.
+It will continue to work as-is in Indigo, or you can export it from Script Editor as an application with the "stay open after run handler" option selected.
+Once you run it, it will make sure Messages.app it always open and error-window free.
+This is a great option for those of you running SecuritySpy and iMessageSpy without Indigo.

 #### FaceTimeCall.applescript
 Legacy script I no longer use/maintain to initiate a FaceTime call.